MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 > [!VIDEO 7e6e6390-9f32-4c9e-88da-497a604db319]

 You need various types of environments to validate and stage deployment operations.
 The types have different capabilities and lifecycles.
 Some environments might reflect the production environment and be long lived, and others might be short lived and have fewer capabilities than production.
-Setting up these environments early in the development cycle helps to ensure agility, separation of production and preproduction assets, and thorough testing of operations before releasing to the production environment.
+Setting up these environments early in the development cycle helps to ensure agility, separation of production and preproduction assets, and thorough testing of operations before release to the production environment.
 All environments should reflect the production environment as much as possible, although you can apply simplifications to lower environments as needed.
 This diagram shows a mission-critical architecture:

 :::image type="content" source="./images/mission-critical-subscription-organization.png" alt-text="Diagram that shows a mission-critical Azure architecture." lightbox="./images/mission-critical-subscription-organization.png" border="false":::